-- Ensuring that the ECT is provided with the Safeguarding and Child Protection Policy, Behaviour Policy, Code of Conduct, and Keeping Children Safe in Education: Part one and any other relevant policies. - Ensuring the ECT knows the identity and role of the DSL and any deputies. - Ensuring that the ECT knows the school's response to children who go missing from education. - Ensuring that the ECT has been awarded QTS. - Clarifying whether the ECT needs to serve an induction period or is exempt from it. - Ensuring that a teacher who does not satisfactorily complete an induction period is eligible to carry out short-term supply work. - Agreeing with the ECT on which body will act as the appropriate body, in advance of the ECT starting the induction programme. - Informing the appropriate body of when an ECT is taking up a post in which they will be undertaking induction. - Meeting the requirements of a suitable post for induction. - Making sure that the induction tutor and the mentor has received suitable training and has the time to carry out the role effectively. - Ensuring that a personalised induction programme is in place. - Ensuring that the progress of the ECT is reviewed regularly via termly assessments, observations and feedback of their teaching. - Making sure that completed reports are sent to the appropriate body for review. - Retaining accurate records of employment that will count towards the induction period. - Informing the trust about the arrangements which have been put in place to support ECTs who are undergoing induction. - Making a recommendation to the appropriate body on whether the ECT's performance is satisfactory or requires an extension.
+- Ensuring that the ECT is provided with the Safeguarding and Child Protection Policy, Behaviour Policy, Code of Conduct, and Keeping Children Safe in Education: Part one and any other relevant policies. - Ensuring the ECT knows the identity and role of the DSL and any deputies. - Ensuring that the ECT knows the school's response to children who go missing from education. - Ensuring that the ECT has been awarded QTS. - Clarifying whether the ECT needs to serve an induction period or is exempt from it. - Ensuring that a teacher who does not satisfactorily complete an induction period is eligible to carry out short-term supply work. - Agreeing with the ECT on which body will act as the appropriate body, in advance of the ECT starting the induction programme. - Informing the appropriate body of when an ECT is taking up a post in which they will be undertaking induction. - Meeting the requirements of a suitable post for induction. - Making sure that the induction tutor and the mentor receive suitable training and have the ability, skills and knowledge and sufficient and has the time to carry out the role effectively. - Ensuring that an appropriate programme of training and support based on the ITTECF is in place. - Ensuring that the progress of the ECT is reviewed regularly via termly assessments, observations and feedback of their teaching. - Making sure that completed reports are sent to the appropriate body for review. - Retaining accurate records of employment that will count towards the induction period. - Informing the trust about the arrangements which have been put in place to support ECTs who are undergoing induction. - Making a recommendation to the appropriate body on whether the ECT's performance against the Teacher's Standards is satisfactory or requires an extension.

-- Participating in the appropriate body's quality assurance process. - Retain all relevant documentation/evidence/forms on file for six years. - In addition, there may be circumstances when the following should be undertaken: - Obtaining interim assessments from the ECT's previous post; - Alerting the appropriate body when an ECT may be at risk of not be completing induction satisfactorily; - Ensuring that an ECT who may not be performing against relevant standards is observed by a third-party; - Notifying the appropriate body if an ECT is absent for a total of 30 days or more; - Regularly informing the governing board about the school's induction procedures; - Discussing with the appropriate body in exceptional cases where it may be appropriate to reduce the length of the ECT's induction period, e.g. where it is deemed the induction period has been satisfactorily completed; - Providing interim assessment reports for staff moving school in between formal assessment periods; - Informing the appropriate body when an ECT serving induction leaves the school.
+- Participating in the appropriate body's quality assurance process. - Retain all relevant documentation/evidence/forms on file for six years. - In addition, there may be circumstances when the following should be undertaken: - Obtaining interim assessments from the ECT's previous post; - Act early, alerting the appropriate body when an ECT may be at risk of not be completing induction satisfactorily; - Ensuring that an ECT who may not be performing against relevant standards is observed by a third-party; - Notifying the appropriate body if an ECT is absent for a total of 30 days or more; - Regularly informing the governing board about the school's induction procedures; - Discussing with the appropriate body in exceptional cases where it may be appropriate to reduce the length of the ECT's induction period, e.g. where it is deemed the induction period has been satisfactorily completed; - Providing interim assessment reports for staff moving school in between formal assessment periods; - Informing the appropriate body when an ECT serving induction leaves the school.